 - Your medical treatment history and costs

-- Your income loss: Past and future medical and chiropractic expenses.
-Out-of-pocket expenses.
-Lost wages
+- Your income loss: Past and future medical and chiropractic expenses, out-of-pocket expenses, and lost wages

 - Any other damages

-If you need to write a detailed and well-written sample demand letter for neglience, you should consider enlisting the help of a personal injury attorney to ensure that negotiations involving your claim go smoothly.
-An attorney can help you write a strong demand letter and ensure to include appropriate documentation to settle your claim quickly.
+If you need to write a detailed and well-written sample demand letter for negligence, you should consider enlisting the help of a personal injury attorney to ensure that negotiations involving your claim go smoothly.
+An attorney can help you write a strong demand letter and help to include appropriate documentation to settle your claim quickly.

 Sample Demand Letter in a General Liability Claim

 The following sample demand letter shows what types of information and details are important to include.